19hours/sg-statutes/Acts/Private Security Industry Act.md

 ### Short title and commencement

 1\.
-This Act may be cited as the Private Security Industry Act and shall come into operation on such date as the Minister may, by notification in theGazette, appoint.
+This Act may be cited as the Private Security Industry Act and shall come into operation on such date as the Minister may, by notification in theGazette, appoint\*.

+\*This Act came into operation on 27th April 2009videG.N.
+No. S 166/2009.

 ### Interpretation